-When you authenticate with Visual Studio Live Share, it creates a user profile for you, which allows any participants you collaborate with to see who you are (e.g. your e-mail address, avatar).
+When you authenticate with Visual Studio Live Share, it creates a user profile for you, which simply allows the participants you collaborate with to see who you are (e.g. your e-mail address, avatar).
 At any given time, you can view the profile information that Live Share has stored on your behalf, by navigating to one of the following pages (depending on the identity provider you used):

 If Visual Studio Live Share doesn't currently have a profile stored for the identity you logged in with, then it will let you know that as well.